Jianningli/voxel_rearrangement/image_synthesis/readme.md

 Function _def NN_compute(self,dict)_ pre-computes the bit string neighbors (not to be confused with the voxel neighbors).
 The larger the neighber size, the longer it takes for the pre-computation.

-Hash table based approximate neareset neighbor search.
+Hash table-based approximate neareset neighbor search.
 Given a bit string _key_ from a coarse template, first search the hash table (db_ht_search) containing the actual keys and then search the hash table (nn_dict) created using the bit string neighbors, if no matching key was found in db_ht_search.

 ```python
 n_match=0